michelebucelli/Physica/README.md

 <h2> 3.
 ADD NEW LEVELS </h2>

 Just use the editor bundled with the game to make new awesome levels!
-You can then find the levels you made inside the data/cfg/levels folder, along with core levels.
 Take a look at the <a href="https://github.com/buch415/Physica/wiki">Wiki</a> for some instructions on how to use the editor.

 <h2> 4.
 I WANT YOU FOR LEVEL EDITING! </h2>